Spider Phobia Treatment Cardiff

 Arachnophobia in UK

-In UK, almost one in five people admit to being terrified of spiders.
+In UK, about 45% of the population admit to being terrified of spiders.
 However, the research doesn’t say what percentage of the sample is too embarrassed to admit that they have a spider phobia!

 Are UK spiders dangerous?
 Some UK spiders are known to bite, but their venom is considered harmless.